mellowagain/shiro/README.md

 license.
 Please visit the corresponding files and their associated license for more information.

-In the creation of this software, the leaked 2016 source code of osu! and osu!Bancho as well as
-Ripple and HOPEless were used as reference.

 The branding `osu!` and `ppy` are protected by trademark law.
 Fair use applies.

 [0]: https://circleci.com/gh/Marc3842h/shiro
 [1]: https://github.com/Marc3842h/shiro/wiki